Cities of the Philippines: "League of 16" and legal battles

 However, more than a year later, on December 22, 2009, acting on the appeal of the so-called League of 16 Cities (an informal group consisting of the sixteen local government units whose cityhood status had been reversed), the Supreme Court reversed its earlier ruling as it ruled that "at the end of the day, the passage of the amendatory law (regarding the criteria for cityhood as set by Congress) is no different from the enactment of a law, i.e., the cityhood laws specifically exempting a particular political subdivision from the criteria earlier mentioned.
 Congress, in enacting the exempting law/s, effectively decreased the already codified indicators."
 As such, the cityhood status of the said 16 LGUs was effectively restored.

 On August 24, 2010, in a 16-page resolution, the Supreme Court reinstated its November 18, 2008, decision striking down the cityhood laws, reducing once more the sixteen LGUs to the status of regular municipalities.

 The most recent development in the legal battles surrounding the League of 16 came on February 15, 2011.
 Voting 7–6, the Supreme Court (SC) ruled that 16 towns that became cities in 2007 can stay as cities.
 This was the fourth time the SC has ruled on the case, and the third reversal.
 It said the conversion of the 16 towns into cities met all legal requirements.

+In March 2011, the League of Cities of the Philippines (LCP), while challenging a Supreme Court ruling that upheld the cityhood conversion of 16 municipalities, has expressed support for the cityhood bids of 21 towns that have fulfilled the requirements outlined in the Local Government Code.
+These towns have demonstrated their compliance with the eligibility criteria required for cityhood were endorsed by the LCP for cityhood conversion: